SmileyChris/django-countries/README.rst

 Customize the country list
 --------------------------

+Country names are taken from the official ISO 3166-1 list, with some country names being replaced with their more common usage (such as "Bolivia" instead of "Bolivia, Plurinational State of").

+To retain the official ISO 3166-1 naming for all fields, set the ``COUNTRIES_COMMON_NAMES`` setting to ``False``.
-Country names are taken from the official ISO 3166-1 list.
-If your project requires the use of alternative names, the inclusion or exclusion of specific countries then use the ``COUNTRIES_OVERRIDE`` setting.

-A dictionary of names to override the defaults.
+If your project requires the use of alternative names, the inclusion or exclusion of specific countries then set the ``COUNTRIES_OVERRIDE`` setting to a dictionary of names which override the defaults.
 The values can also use a more `complex dictionary format`_.

 Note that you will need to handle translation of customised country names.